 Spread Love Not Fear

 Share hopeful messages online whenever possible and resist the urge to spread shocking headlines.
 Social media posts in Italy and Spain of people singing and playing music on their balconies this last week reminded us that humans possess an indefatigable capacity for joy and a deep magnitude of resilience.

 Stay Home If You Can

 Take personal responsibility, to the best of your ability, for keeping everyone safe.
 It’s important that those of us who are less likely to suffer the most severe consequences of this pandemic consider the impact of our actions on those around us.
-We urge you to read and share this funny, yet serious, call to action on your social media.

 Create Community & Stay Connected

 Get creative about how we can create a community when we can’t physically be together.
 Connect with others via phone, chat or facetime.
 Reach out to friends you haven’t talked to in a while.
 Check-in on your neighbors.
 Start a virtual book club.
 Remind yourself and others that we’re not alone and that we’re loved.